isomerpages/moe-meetoh/_information/Advertisement for Canteen.md

 * List of proposed menu and pricing for all items
 * Photocopy of relevant certificates such as Basic Food Hygiene Course, etc

-3. Submit the completed application form and documents by closing date via email OR to the School's General Office.
+3. Submit the completed application form and documents by closing date via email OR by hand to the School's General Office via School's Security Officer at Main Gate (Gate 1).

 * Address: Mee Toh School 21 Edgedale Plains Singapore 828867
 * Contact No: 64893326